5 Universal Practices to Support Young Children’s Positive BehaviorNovember 17, 2020

-Today we’re passing along five universal classroom practices you can use to help avoid or resolve challenging behavior in your young learners.
-Excerpted and adapted from the book Prevent-Teach-Reinforce for Young Children by Glen Dunlap, Kelly Wilson, Phillip Strain, & Janice K. Lee, this post will give you some general guidelines and specific tips to follow when you’re teaching children face to face again.
+What are some universal classroom practices you can use to help avoid or resolve challenging behavior in your young learners?
+Excerpted and adapted from the book Prevent-Teach-Reinforce for Young Children by Glen Dunlap, Kelly Wilson, Phillip Strain, & Janice K. Lee, this post gives you 5 general guidelines and specific tips to follow when you’re teaching young children.
 Effective for children with and without identified behavior challenges, these five practices will help you and the rest of your team lay the groundwork for positive behavior within a supportive learning environment.

 Embrace the Five-One Ratio of Positive Attention